-- It introduces the features of JavaGI and highlights the underlying design principles. - It formalizes a core calculus of JavaGI in the style of Featherweight Generic Java [96] and proves type soundness, determinacy of evaluation, and decidability of subtyping and typechecking. - It defines a translation from a significant subset of the core calculus to a slightly extended version of Featherweight Java [96] and proves that the translation preserves the static and the dynamic semantics of the source language. - It explores two extensions of JavaGl's type system, proves that both extensions render subtyping undecidable, and identifies decidable fragments of the extensions.
-The undecidability result for one of the extensions also sheds light on the decidability of subtyping in Scala [166] and of subtyping for Java wildcards [229, 37]. - It reports on an implementation of a compiler for JavaGl and an accompanying runtime system.
+- It introduces the features of JavaGl and highlights the underlying design principles. - It formalizes a core calculus of JavaGl in the style of Featherweight Generic Java [96] and proves type soundness, determinacy of evaluation, and decidability of subtyping and typechecking. - It defines a translation from a significant subset of the core calculus to a slightly extended version of Featherweight Java [96] and proves that the translation preserves the static and the dynamic semantics of the source language. - It explores two extensions of JavaGl's type system, proves that both extensions render subtyping undecidable, and identifies decidable fragments of the extensions.
+The undecidability result for one of the extensions also sheds light on the decidability of subtyping in Scala [166] and of subtyping for Java wildcards [229, 37]. - It reports on an implementation of a compiler for JavaGI and an accompanying runtime system.
 The implementation is based on the Eclipse Compiler for Java [62] and supports mostly modular typechecking, fully modular compilation, and dynamic loading of retroactive interface implementations.
-Besides the compiler and the run-time system, the implementation also provides a plugin for the Eclipse [60] IDE to facilitate the development of JavaGl applications. - It summarizes the outcome of a number of case studies and describes the results of several performance benchmarks to demonstrate the practical utility of JavaGI and its implementation.
+Besides the compiler and the run-time system, the implementation also provides a plugin for the Eclipse [60] IDE to facilitate the development of JavaGI applications. - $\bullet$ It summarizes the outcome of a number of case studies and describes the results of several performance benchmarks to demonstrate the practical utility of $\mathsf{JavaGI}$ and its implementation. - It puts JavaGI in perspective by providing a comprehensive survey and discussion of related work.

-The homepage of the JavaGI project [239] makes the source code of the compiler, the runtime system, the Eclipse plugin, the case studies, and the benchmarks available under the terms of the Eclipse Public License [61].
+The homepage of the JavaGl project [239] makes the source code of the compiler, the runtime system, the Eclipse plugin, the case studies, and the benchmarks available under the terms of the Eclipse Public License [61].